-American Color English Advanced Indicative Hours Common module - Reading to Write: Transition to Senior English 40 Year 11 Course (120 hours) Module A: Narratives that Shape our World 40 Module B: Close Study of Literature 40 There are no prescribed texts for Year 11.
-Text Requirements Students must explore a range of types of tdrama, poetry, nonfiction, film, media and co • The Year 11 Course requires students to support the study of texts with their own wide reading.
+English Advanced Indicative Hours Common module - Reading to Write: Transition to Senior English 40 Year 11 Course (120 hours) Module A: Narratives that Shape our World 40 Module B: Close Study of Literature 40 There are no prescribed texts for Year 11.
+Text Requirements Students must explore a range of types of texts drawn from prose fiction, drama, poetry, nonfiction, film, media and digital texts.
+The Year 11 Course requires students to support the study of texts w their own wide reading. upport the study of texts with